 “We didn’t make adjustments defensively with our feet,” Liberty coach Roger Stirtz said of the second quarter.
 “We kept playing defense with our hands, and that hurt us.
 We gave them some momentum at the free-throw line.”

 Wilson said the Indians were able to gain an offensive edge with their four-guard lineup.

 “When you put in a four-guard lineup out there against two big guys, you can take advantage of that,” he said.

 One of those guards, senior Josh Alt, agreed, but added that the lineup had its drawbacks when the Blue Jays were able to feed Kinder and the 6-4 Griffin.

-Page 2 of 2 - “I had the advantage with the big guy guarding me, but that’s a disadvantage when I’m guarding on defense,” said Alt, who led the Indians with 12 points.
+“I had the advantage with the big guy guarding me, but that’s a disadvantage when I’m guarding on defense,” said Alt, who led the Indians with 12 points.
 “We run the same stuff as last year, but we really try to get out and run because we don’t have all the big guys.”

 Haugmo’s seven points early in the third allowed the Indians to keep pace before the scoring well started going dry, and the Blue Jays continued the game’s fast pace but committed just two turnovers after halftime and attacked with their diverse weaponry.

 Turner hit four 3-pointers on his way to a game-high 22 points, while wing Brandyn Moultrie added 12 points and two steals.
 Kinder and Griffin (8 points) combined for six blocks, and A.J.
 Cambric contributed six points and six rebounds off the bench.

 Thompson added 10 points for Fort Osage, while Haugmo had nine points and 11 rebounds and Starr seven and seven, respectively.

 “They’re a very good team,” Stirtz said of the Indians, “and I knew that would be tough.
 This is not an easy place to play.
 I feel lucky to get out of here with a win.”